vishalkishore/mlops_project/README.md

 ## Kafka queue flow

-Task 2 now uses Kafka to smooth traffic spikes and batch queued generation work:
+This runtime uses Kafka to smooth traffic spikes and batch queued generation work:

 - The backend resolves prompts, publishes generation jobs to Kafka, and waits for the matching result using a per-request id.
 - The Kafka worker consumes queued jobs, groups them for a short window, and sends them to FLUX through `/imgtoimg/batch`.